paiva/terminal/README.md

 # Terminal

-In the spirit of improving my development sandbox, I set out to look for a better terminal experience.
-I started out with this boring bash terminal in Ubuntu:
+In the spirit of improving my development sandbox, I set out to look for a better gnome terminal experience.
+I started out with this boring bash shell terminal:

 ![Old Terminal](/images/terminal_old.png)